to0MuchAtOnce/Tom-Lewis/posts/Rock, Paper, Scissors.md

 I found it helpful to try to understand what it is I need to achieve before hand, rather than diving to writing code and becoming frustrated when I loose track of what i’m doing, simply because I don’t have a plan.

-I wrote out my answers in pseudocode like so:
+After spending some time thinking about what I needed to do I wrote the program out in pseudocode like so:

 ```
 1. The user chooses an option (rock, paper, scissors)